plebbit/plebbit-js/README.md

-// get sorted replies to a post or comment const post = await plebbit.getComment(commentCid) const postIpns = await post.getCommentIpns() let replies if (postIpns.sortedCommentsCids?.new) {
+// get sorted replies to a post or comment const post = await plebbit.getComment(commentCid) post.on('update', async updatedPost => {
+  let replies
+  if (updatedPost.sortedCommentsCids?.new) {
-  // sorted replies are not always available, for example if the post only has a few replies replies = await plebbit.getSortedComments(postIpns.sortedCommentsCids.new) }
+    // sorted replies are not always available, for example if the post only has a few replies replies = await plebbit.getSortedComments(updatedPost.sortedCommentsCids.new) }
   else {
-  // the hot algorithm is always preloaded by default and can be used as fallback replies = postIpns.sortedComments.hot
+    // the hot algorithm is always preloaded by default and can be used as fallback replies = updatedPost.sortedComments.hot
   }
   console.log(replies)
+})
 ```

 ## Subplebbit API